SAP/odata-vocabularies/docs/v2-annotations.md

     <tr>
       <td>optional</td>
       <td>
-        <div>A value for this parameter can be left out by specifying an empty string (applicable only for parameter properties of type Edm.String).
-For parameters of other types, the default value conveyed in the metadata should be assigned, if the parameter shall be omitted.</div>
+        A value for this parameter can be left out by specifying an empty string (applicable only for parameter properties of type Edm.String).
+For parameters of other types, the default value conveyed in the metadata should be assigned, if the parameter shall be omitted.
       </td>
     </tr>
   </tbody>